peng8350/flutter_pulltorefresh/README.md

 * Android and iOS both spported
 * pull up and pull down
 * It's almost fit for all witgets,like GridView,ListView,Container,Text...
-* High extensibility
+* High extensibility,High degree of freedom
-* smart Bouncing
+* powerful Bouncing

 ## Screenshots
 ![](arts/ios1.gif)
 ![](arts/ios2.gif)

 ## How to use?
-this is an example:
+1.the first declare following in your pubspec.yml

 ```

    dependencies:
      pull_to_refresh: ^1.0.3

 ```

+2.and then,import that line,SmartRefresher is a component that is wrapped outside your content View

 ```

+   import "package:pull_to_refresh/pull_to_refresh.dart";
+   ....

+   build() =>

     new SmartRefresher(
         enablePullDownRefresh: true,
         enablePullUpLoad: true,
         refreshMode: this.refreshing,
         loadMode: this.loading,
         onModeChange: _onModeChange,